fullstack-daddy/hospyta-backend/README.md

 This project is licensed under the ISC License.
 See the [LICENSE](LICENSE) file for details.

 This `README.md` provides a comprehensive guide for setting up and running the project, as well as detailed documentation for each API endpoint.
 It should serve as a helpful resource for developers working on or using your backend API.

+## Postman Documentation

+You can find a more detailed sample requests/payload for each endpoint. https://documenter.getpostman.com/view/22620209/2sA3kaBdtM